This article is medically reviewed by Dr. Doaa Attia, MD, Internal Medicine Physician.

 The most important thing about this product, however, is that it’s a great essential oil for snoring.
 Not only is it powerful, but it’s also extremely versatile.
 You can spread it on your feet, dot it around your neck, put it in a diffuser, add it to veggie capsules or drink it with a glass of water.

 - Can be applied in many different ways

 - Smell might be overpowering to some

 If you’re sick of snoring, consider the doTERRA Thyme Essential Oil.
 There’s a reason why thyme is one of the most popular herbs for sleep issues, and the doTERRA brand has utilized it to its fullest potential.

 Essential oils are the real deal.
 When you buy the right kind and use them in the right way, they can become excellent weapons against snoring.

 You might have to experiment a little.
-I did.
-Some fragrances smelled better to me than others, and some application methods proved more effective than their cousins.
+We did.
+Some fragrances smelled better to us than others, and some application methods proved more effective than their cousins.